EricLafortune/VideoTools/docs/ConvertVgmToSnd.md

 ## Summary

-Extracts any TMS9919/SN76489 sound data from a file in [Video Game Music](https://vgmrips.net/wiki/VGM_Specification) format to a file in our binary [SND format](SndFileFormat.md).
-Our SND format is optimized for replay with TMS9919/SN76489 sound chips.
+Extracts any TMS9919/SN76489 sound data from a chip tune in [Video Game Music](https://vgmrips.net/wiki/VGM_Specification) format to a file in our binary [SND format](SndFileFormat.md), for replay with TMS9919/SN76489 sound chips.

 ## Usage